Roxy Jacenko

 Roxanne Jacenko (born 8 June 1980) is an Australian businesswoman and socialite who was one of the runners up on the third season of The Celebrity Apprentice Australia.

 Career

 Jacenko is the director of Sydney-based public relations firm, Sweaty Betty PR, taking its name from the London clothing firm, Sweaty Betty, founded in 2004 when Jacenko was 24 years old.
-The company once boasted more than 70 clients including brands Peugeot, Coles Supermarkets, Oliver Peoples and Harris Scarfe. and celebrities Maude Garrett and MasterChef Australia contestant Hayden Quinn.
+The company once boasted more than 70 clients including brands Peugeot, Coles Supermarkets, Oliver Peoples and Harris Scarfe, celebrity Maude Garrett, and MasterChef Australia contestant Hayden Quinn.

 Television

 In early 2010, Jacenko signed a deal with the Seven Network to star in a semi-scripted reality television show called The Sweat Box (a play on the name of her PR agency).
 It was announced that the show would be similar to the US television show, The Hills, but would focus on Sydney's affluent Eastern Suburbs.
 Later in 2010, Channel Seven cancelled production of the show.

 In 2013, Jacenko appeared on the Australian version of The Celebrity Apprentice.
 Her appearance was characterised by conflicts with Prue MacSween and swimmer Stephanie Rice and by accusations she favoured some team-mates over others.
 In the season final, Jacenko, John Steffensen and Jeff Fenech were named as runners-up to Rice who was named Celebrity Apprentice.

 In 2020, it was announced Jacenko would be participating in the Seven Network's reality program SAS Australia.
 Jacenko was the first to exit the show.